Muzaffar-Ahmad10/Asian-Resturent/README.md

 * Provide a way for customers to contact the resturant for booking.
 * Provide useful information about the resturant to customers.

+## Customer Expectations

+*  People looking for a place for food,
+*  People looking to order take away,
+*  Groups of people finding for a place to carter a event,
+*  Small wedding parties

+## Resturant Owner
+ 1. I would like to share news about upcoming events orand changes in opening & Closing times
+ 2. I would like to get to know the restaurant serveries from respected customers.
+ 3. I want the users to be able to contact us.

 ## Structure
 The page structur is perfectly  user friendly, and easy to find way.
 On arriving to the website the user see a similar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
 The website consists of four separate pages,